Tornado outbreak sequence of May 25 – June 1, 1917

-The tornado outbreak sequence of May 25–June 1, 1917 was an eight-day tornado event, known as a tornado outbreak sequence, that killed at least 383 people, mostly in the Midwestern and parts of the Southeastern United States.
-It was the most intense and the longest continuous tornado outbreak sequence on record, with at least 66 tornadoes including 15 that were analyzed to have been violent (F4–F5) based upon reported damage.
-The deadliest tornado of the entire sequence produced a 155 mi track across Illinois, killing 101 people and devastating the towns of Charleston and Mattoon along with small farming communities.
+An eight-day tornado event, known as a tornado outbreak sequence, killed at least 383 people, mostly in the Midwestern and parts of the Southeastern United States, between May 25 and June 1, 1917.
+It was one of the most intense and longest continuous tornado outbreak sequence on record, with at least 66 tornadoes including 15 that were analyzed to have been violent (F4–F5) based upon reported damage.
+The deadliest tornado of the entire sequence produced a 155 mi track across Illinois, killing 108 people and devastating the towns of Charleston and Mattoon along with small farming communities.
 Once believed to have traveled 293 mi across Illinois and into Indiana, it is now assessed to have been a tornado family of four to eight separate tornadoes.
+This tornado outbreak is one of only 3 outbreaks or outbreak sequences to reach the classification of a Super Outbreak, with an Outbreak Intensity Score of 296.

 Meteorological synopsis

 A series of low-pressure areas affected the Central and Eastern United States between May 25 and June 1, 1917.
 The first of these developed by May 25 east of the Rocky Mountains in eastern Colorado.
 By 7:00 p.m.
 CST/0100 UTC that day, it intensified to 29.45 inHg with temperatures rising at or above 70 F over most of Kansas.
 The next day, the low-pressure system deepened further into the morning, eventually centering near Yankton, South Dakota, about 7 a.m.
 CST/1300 UTC.
 Upon weakening to about 29.55 inHg in the evening and centering near Des Moines, Iowa, the low was followed by another surface low which formed over the Texas Panhandle and moved northeast.
 This second low passed near Oklahoma City, Oklahoma, on the morning of May 27 and approached the St. Louis, Missouri, area in the evening.
 On May 30, yet another low of about 29.5 inHg by 7 p.m.
 CST/0100 UTC moved northeast from near Concordia, Kansas, to Des Moines.